SuperEvilMegacorp/vainglory-docs/source/makingrequests/makingrequests.rst

 Cross Origin Resource Sharing
 -----------------------------

 This is what the CORS preflight request looks like.
 The API supports Cross Origin Resource Sharing (CORS) for AJAX requests from any origin.
-You can read the CORS W3C Recommendation, or this intro from the HTML 5 Security Guide.
+You can read the CORS W3C Recommendation `here <https://www.w3.org/TR/cors/>`_.

 Here's a sample request sent from a browser hitting http://example.com: